suica/arxiver/README.md

 to execute the celery worker.

+## Run from docker

+The Dockerfile executes `install.sh` to initial database and install `python3.6`.

+For convinience, we build image included both sqlite and python environment instead of using `docker-compose`.

+You can check details in `install.sh` and `Dockerfile`

+### How to run

+- build image `docker build -t arxiver:0.1`
+- run image `docker run -p 5000:5000 -t arxiver:0.1`

+Then arXiver is running on `http://127.0.0.1:5000`

 ## Test

 First, run the server first.
-And run `cd app/tests`.
+And run `cd tests`.

 Then use `python tests.py` to run the unit tests.